 Much U.S. Department of Energy work is done through sub-contracts.
 The Department of Energy Acquisition Regulation (DEAR 970.2301-2) specifies: "insert the contract clause at 970.5223-6, Sustainable and Environmentally Preferable Purchasing Practices, ... in contracts for the management and operation of DOE facilities, or other contracts under which the contractor manages Government facilities or fleets, or conducts mission operations at Government facilities, or performs construction at DOE facilities."

 Flowing down our requirements to purchase products with certain attributes means writing the requirements in our sub-contracts and requiring the sub-contractor to report on the results.
-Some DOE sites have notified their construction sub-contractors, for instance, of their intent to purchase the most environmentally preferable materials available so they can prepare ahead of time to respond to a Request for Proposal specifying biobased carpet, recycled paint, and biobased and recycled insulation, for example.
+Some DOE sites have notified their construction sub-contractors, for instance, of their intent to purchase the most sustainable materials available so the sub-contractors can prepare ahead of time to respond to a Request for Proposal specifying biobased carpet, recycled paint, and biobased and recycled insulation, for example.